 With frequent international travel being fundamental in modern business high flyers and Fortune 500 companies, more and more are investing in owning a private aircraft.
 Navigating jet ownership is a complex business.
 Few people know the ins and outs of buying and selling jets better than Jahid Fazal-Karim, Owner and Chairman of the Board of Jetcraft, a global leader in business aircraft sales, marketing and ownership strategies.
-We talk to Jahid to grab some top tips for first-time plane buyers and discover more about private jet ownership.
+We talk to Jahid to grab some top tips for first-time plane buyers and discover more about buying a private jet.

 What are the primary benefits of buying a private jet?